mt-morning/CS5610_GroupProject/README.md

 ## Member Contributions:

 ### Alice
+I followed Pro MERN Stack 2's boilerplate starter code from chapters 4, 5, and 6.
+This included setting up most of the components and transferring state/props between them, creating the GraphQL schema, and creating the initial/local MongoDB connection.
+By the end of this section, we had the ability to add new products to the inventory and have them persist on refresh.
+The two main ways the code differed from book code is that the schema had different objects and operations and a product has different fields than an issue, requiring different methods to handle the data and data validation.

 ### Tran
 - At the beginning, I used a different boilerplate to set up the website, but then I decided to followed Pro MERN Stack 2's boilerplate starter code to set up the foundation and localhost for my teammates to work on.